NotGregH/DataPipelines/README.md

 # DataPipelines

-Collection of basic sequencing proceessing pipelines for use on the Einstein Cluster.
+Collection of basic sequencing proceessing pipelines for use on the Einstein slurm based Cluster.